[Beginners Guide] How To Process Wheat into Flour - Agrolearner.com

 Roller milling is a modern method of milling wheat that is commonly used in commercial flour production.
 Here’s how you can use a roller mill to turn wheat into flour:

-Read Also: [7 Ways] How To Preserve Lettuce For long Time Storage
+Read Also: How to Preserve Irish Potatoes For Long Time Storage

 Step 1: Cleaning And Preparing The Wheat